lucia2007/discover-the-code/README.md

 - White circle - you guessed a color, but not its position
 - Grey circle - wrong color was chosen

+If five colors have not yet been chosen, or if the user deletes one of the five chosen colors, the Check button is disabled and it is impossible to check the guessed color sequence.

 [Back to top](#contents)